 MCAP messages carry information valid only for the local Serial Bus on which they are transmitted.
 Recipients of MCAP messages SHALL IGNORE all MCAP messages from other than the local bus, as follows.
-The source ID of the sender is contained in the GASP header that precedes the encapsulated MCAP message.
-A recipient of an MCAP message SHALL examine the source ID from the GASP header; if it is NOT equal to the most significant 16 bits of the recipient's NODE IDS register, the recipient SHALL IGNORE the message.
+The source\ID of the sender is contained in the GASP header that precedes the encapsulated MCAP message.
+A recipient of an MCAP message SHALL examine the most significant ten bits of source\ID from the GASP header; if they are NOT equal to either 0x3FF or the most significant ten bits of the recipient's NODE\IDS register, the recipient SHALL IGNORE the message.